 3. Trimming Bushes: They can even sometimes do the work of hedge trimmers by trimming bushes and shrubs, although somewhat imprecisely.

 4. Removing dead branches: Sometimes, dead branches are still in the trees instead of falling off.
 These hinder the growth of the trees.
 Using a pole saw, gardeners can cut off these unwanted branches.

 Pros and Cons of Pole Saw

 The pole saw is an excellent tool for gardeners to use.
 Despite its many uses and advantages, there are some drawbacks to it as well.

 - High reach

 - Being unsuitable for wet conditions.

-Also, pole pruners save you the difficulty of climbing a tree with a sharp object in hand.
-It is better to buy a drop cast metal or die-forged pruner when buying one as they provide much-needed durability.
-They also come in three different types: Bypass Pruners, Anvil Pruners, and Ratchet Pruners.
+Also, pole pruners save you the difficulty of climbing a tree with a sharp object.
+When buying one, it is better to buy a drop-cast metal or die-forged pruner, as they provide much-needed durability.
+They also come in three types: Bypass Pruners, Anvil Pruners, and Ratchet Pruners.
 The Bypass Pruners are the most commonly used.